Medically Reviewed By Experts Panel

 8. Time and energy – Do you have the time and energy to devote to a child?
 Raising a child requires a significant amount of time and energy, and it is essential to ensure that you are ready to make this commitment.

 Ultimately, only you can decide if you are ready for motherhood.
-Take time to reflect on your readiness and consult with trusted loved ones and healthcare professionals for guidance to give a healthy start to your baby.
+Take time to reflect on your readiness and consult with trusted loved ones and healthcare professionals for guidance to give you a healthy start to your baby.

 How do I know I am pregnant without a test?